Even if you put it side by side next to the Merkur Futur (one of the largest DE razors), it is almost as long.

 Where can I buy this?

-You can buy this safety razor for Amazon for less than $30.
-And this will be eligible to the free 2-day shipping if you enroll in Prime.
+You can buy this safety razor in Amazon.
+And this will be eligible for the free 2-day shipping if you enroll in Prime.

 This razor is an excellent option for beginner wet shavers looking for a razor with a long handle to fit their large hands.
-It has pretty good weight and balance that you can practice with when getting into wet shaving.
+The weight distribution is good and great even for beginners getting into wet shaving.